 - The Prize

-While there is no news regarding Lightweight Holiday (the group disbanded several years ago) we have made their self titled debut record available for live stream and purchase through the Porterhouse 101 system because this record received such critical acclaim and still stands as an indie rock flash point.
+While there is no new news regarding Lightweight Holiday (the group disbanded several years ago) we have made their self titled debut record available for live stream and purchase through the Porterhouse 101 system because this record received such critical acclaim and still stands as an indie rock flash point.
 Produced by Steve Kravac (M.X.P.X.
 Tsunami Bomb) the record is a deep and balanced outing that has great songwriting and musical performances as it's focal point.

 Consider what music writers had to say about the bands debut: